lucas404x/contact-list-app/README.md

-This app was made for training animations and tests on Flutter.
+This app was made to train animations and tests on Flutter.